TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TceMain.rst

 :aspect:`Example`
     .. code-block:: typoscript
+       :caption: EXT:site_package/Configuration/page.tsconfig

        TCEMAIN.permissions {
            # User can do anything, this is identical to the default value
            user = 31
        }

 .. index:: Page permissions; User id